GM Chinese venture to build $1 billion plant in Chongqing

 The new plant is part of SAIC-GM-Wuling’s push to reach a production target of 2 million vehicles per year by the end of 2015.
 GM invests $1 billion annually in China.

-Chongqing, one of China’s largest cities, is home to a plant operated by Ford Motor Co (F.N) and its Chinese partner Changan Automobile Co(000625.SZ).
+Chongqing, one of China’s largest cities, is home to Ford Motor Co (F.N) and its Chinese partner Changan Automobile Co(000625.SZ).

 Earlier this month, GM and its Chinese partners opened a plant in the southern city of Liuzhou for its low-cost Baojun brand.
 That plant will also eventually have an annual production capacity of 400,000 vehicles.